 After your initial assessment its your choice to book up for further training, you will be given recommendations at the meeting.
 Training can be done as part of a regular training program or as and when you require.

 The major secret to any training / rehabilitation is continuity and consistency!

-1-2-1 sessions can be bought up front as a block of 10 for £400 ( individual sessions are charged at £50 per session ) Alternatively you may like to consider our unlimited access programmes from £250 for which you can book as many sessions as you like within a 1, 3, or 6 month period.
-Even if you think your sorted, take a break and need to come back within the 1,3, or 6 months you can do so at NO extra cost!
-You could book a training session every day for six months if you really have the time!
+1-2-1 sessions can be bought up front as a block of 10 for £500 ( individual sessions are charged at £65 per session ) Alternatively you may like to consider our unlimited access programmes for which you can book as many sessions as you like within a 6 or 12 month period.
+Even if you think your sorted, take a break and need to come back within the 6 or 12 months you can do so at NO extra cost!
+You could book a training session every day for six or twelve months if you really have the time!

 Training your dog is the easy part, training you to be consistent is the hard part!